Shipping a Vehicle Long Distance: Steps for Receiving an Out of State Car Purchase

 - Thoroughly inspect the vehicle inside and outside for small imperfections that may have occurred during shipping.

 - Request that your “new to you” vehicle be parked in the sun for inspection (if applicable) and NOT in the shade.
+Alternatively, you can park under bright lighting of a giant parking lot.

 - Before you sign anything, read the fine print of the receipt the transport representative gives you.